Speaker

 Description

-The measurement of electron Yukawa coupling, ye, via direct s-channel Higgs production at ~125 GeV centre-of-mass (CM) energy, is significantly facilitated at the FCC-ee if the CM energy spread can be reduced to a level comparable to the natural width of Higgs boson, ΓH = 4.1 MeV.
-Achieving this reduction is possible through the “monochromatization” concept, which consists of generating opposite correlations between spatial position and energy deviation within the colliding beams.
-Three different interaction region optics designs have been proposed for this new collision mode, each with nonzero horizontal, vertical, or combined dispersion at the interaction point, based on an initial parametric study of the monochromatization implementation at the FCC-ee.
-In this work, we benchmark upper limits contours on ye with simulated CM energy and luminosity using Guinea-Pig in order to assess, optimize and compare their physics performances.
+The measurement of electron Yukawa coupling ($y_{e}$) via direct s-channel Higgs production at $\sim$125 GeV centre-of-mass (CM) energy is significantly facilitated at the FCC-ee, provided that the CM energy spread can be reduced to a level comparable to the natural width of the Higgs boson.
+This reduction is possible through the “monochromatization” concept, which involves generating opposite correlations between spatial position and energy deviation in the colliding beams.
+Following initial parametric studies for this collision mode, three different interaction region optics designs, each featuring nonzero horizontal, vertical, or combined dispersion at the interaction point, have been proposed based on the Version 2022 of the FCC-ee Global Hybrid Correction optics.
+In this paper, we benchmark the upper limits contours on $y_{e}$ with simulated CM energy spread and luminosity using Guinea-Pig, in order to assess, optimize, and compare their physics performances.

 Region represented | Europe |